F5Networks/f5-common-python/docs/index.rst

 Introduction
 ------------
-This project implements an object model based SDK for the F5 Networks BIG-IP iControl REST interface.
-Users of this library can create, edit, update, and delete configuration objects on a BIG-IP device.
+This project implements an object model based SDK for the F5 Networks BIG-IP® iControl REST interface.
+Users of this library can create, edit, update, and delete configuration objects on a BIG-IP® device.
 For more information on the basic principals that the SDK uses see the :doc:`userguide/index`.

 Quick Start